 Recommendations to Improve Financial Management.
 Rules of the Auditor General require that we address any recommendations to improve financial management.
-We did not have any such recommendations.
+Please refer to Finding 13-03 in the Schedule of Findings.

 Immaterial Noncompliance.
-Rules of the Auditor General require that we address violations of laws, regulations, contract or grant agreements, or abuse that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but more than inconsequential.
-We did not have any such findings.
+Rules of the Auditor General require that we address violations of laws, regulations, contract or grant agreements, or abuse that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but which warrants the attention of those charged with governance.
+See Finding 13-02.